Boundary criticality of the O(N) model in d = 3 critically revisited: Set-up.

-We want to understand what are the effects of the coupling $\tilde{s}$.
+Now, let's restore the coupling of the outermost surface layer to the next layer: in the continuum description, we expect a coupling \beq S_{n\phi} = -\tilde{s} \int d^{d-1} \rx \, \vec{n}(\rx) \cdot \vec{\phi}(\rx, x_d = 0) \, . \eeq to be generated.
+Here $\vec{\phi}(\rx, x_d = 0)$ should be understood as the lowest dimension $O(N)$ vector boundary operator of the $O(N)$ model at its ordinary boundary fixed point.
+Thus, we study the action \beq S_{UV} = S_{ordinary} + S_n +S_{n\phi}. \eeq We want to understand what are the effects of the coupling $\tilde{s}$.
 To do so, we will work around the fixed point $g = 0$.
 When $g$ is strictly zero, the fluctuations of $\vec{n}$ are frozen.
 Let's choose $\vec{n}$ to point along the $N$-th direction.
 The coupling $S_{n \phi}$ then acts as a boundary symmetry breaking field for the bulk $O(N)$ model.
 Such a field is relevant at the ordinary boundary fixed point and makes the boundary flow to the so-called ``normal" fixed point.